ddowse/mastodon/README.md

 # Mastodon

-This is a [BastilleBSD](https://bastillebsd.org) template to install [Mastodon](https://joinmastodon.org) on your Server.
-Find out more about *BastilleBSD* by reading the [documentation](https://bastille.readthedocs.io/en/latest/) about it.
+This is a [BastilleBSD](https://bastillebsd.org) template to bootstrap [Mastodon](https://joinmastodon.org) in a FreeBSD jail.
+Find out more about *BastilleBSD* by reading the [documentation](https://bastille.readthedocs.io/en/latest/).

-A good tutorial how to install Mastodon on FreeBSD by hand you should have a look at [Installing Mastodon inside a FreeBSD jail](https://it-notes.dragas.net/2022/11/23/installing-mastodon-on-a-freebsd-jail/).
+A tutorial how to install Mastodon on FreeBSD can be found in Stefano Marinelli's Website [Installing Mastodon inside a FreeBSD jail](https://it-notes.dragas.net/2022/11/23/installing-mastodon-on-a-freebsd-jail/).

 The ```rc(8)``` scripts needed to start the services at boottime are taken from Stefano Marinelli's fine tutorial.
+Kudos!

 ```sh
 bastille bootstrap https://codeberg.org/ddowse/mastodon